 The clinic has a goal of helping 4,000 people over the four-day period and has cared for 11,900 patients and provided $14 million in services in the last four years.

 The entire floor of KeyArena is turned into the dental service area with the sound of drilling prevalent.

 The suites at KeyArena are turned into medical treatment rooms.
 They offer mammograms, HIV screening, and chiropractic work.
 Surgery is just about the only thing not offered.
 And interpreters in more than a dozen languages are on hand to make sure everyone gets the care they need.

-There is also social work resources, help with insurance and more.
+There is also social work resources, help with insurance, behavioral healthcare and more.